netgoat-xyz/netgoat/README.md

   4. Packet Length Mean
   5. Flow IAT Mean
   6. Fwd Flag Count
-- The string is sent to Hugging Face Inference API for model `netgoat-ai/GoatAI`.
+- The string is passed to a local Python subprocess (`ai/model_server.py`) which uses the Keras model and sklearn scaler.
-- If the model returns a score >= `anomaly.threshold` for an anomalous label (or label explicitly includes "anom"/"malicious"/"attack"), the request is blocked with HTTP 403.
+- If the model returns a score >= `anomaly.threshold` for an anomalous label, the request is blocked with HTTP 403.
 If `custom_error_page` is set, that HTML is served instead of a plain error.

+## Challenge System

+Dynamic error pages detect suspicious user-agents and issue challenges:
+- **Text CAPTCHA**: For slightly suspicious requests.
+- **Click CAPTCHA**: For more suspicious requests.
+- **Puzzle CAPTCHA**: For highly suspicious requests.

+Challenges are issued at `/__netgoat/verify` and verified server-side.

 ## Quick test